Coupled-channel treatment of $^7\mathrm{Li}(n,\gamma)^8\mathrm{Li}$ in effective field theory: Interaction

-where $N$ represents the $\frac{1}{2}^{+}$ neutron with mass $m_n=939.6$ MeV, $C$ represents the $\frac{3}{2}^-$ $^7$Li core with mass $m_c=6535.4$ MeV~\cite{Huang:2017,Mang:2017}, $M=m_n+m_c$ is the total mass, and $\mu= m_n m_c/M$ the reduced mass.
-We use natural units $\hbar=1=c$.
-The dimer fields $\chi^{(\zeta)}_{[j]}$ are auxiliary that are introduced for convenience.
-Repeated indices are summed over.
-The neutron and $^7$Li core interact with each other through the exchange of the $\chi^{(\zeta)}_{[j]}$ fields.
-These auxiliary fields can be integrated out of the theory to generate neutron-core contact interactions.
-The unknown couplings $h^{(\zeta)}$ are included in the dimer propagator~\cite{Griesshammer:2004pe}, for convenience, instead of an equivalent formulation where they appear in the dimer-particle interaction~\cite{Rupak:2011nk,Fernando:2011ts}. $P^{(\zeta)}_{[j]}$ are the projectors for the relevant $s$- and $p$-wave channels in the spectroscopic notation ${}^{2S+1}L_J$: $^3S_1$, $^5S_2$, $^3P_1$, $^3P_2$, $^5P_1$, $^5P_2$~\cite{Rupak:2011nk,Fernando:2011ts} indicated by the superscript $\zeta$.
-We provide their explicit form in Appendix~\ref{sec:Projectors}.
-The subscript $[j]$ is a single index or double indices as appropriate for $J=1$ and $J=2$ states, respectively.
-For example, with $\zeta={}^3P_2$ one should read $\chi^{(\zeta)}_{[j]}=\chi^{(^3P_2)}_{ij}$ and $P^{(\zeta)}_{[j]}= P^{(^3P_2)}_{ij}$.
+The neutron and $^7$Li core interaction, in Eq.~(\ref{eq:EFT}), is mediated through the exchange of the $\chi^{(\zeta)}_{[j]}$ fields.
+These auxiliary fields can be integrated out of the theory to generate neutron-core contact interactions without changing the particle content, and therefore physical observables in the theory.
+For example, the $s$-wave amplitude calculated later in Eq.~(\ref{eq:swaveAmp}) is exactly the same as the one calculated in Refs.~\cite{Rupak:2011nk,Fernando:2011ts} that did not use an auxiliary dimer field for the $s$-wave interaction.
+The unknown couplings $h^{(\zeta)}$ are included in the dimer propagator~\cite{Griesshammer:2004pe}, for convenience, instead of an equivalent formulation where they appear in the dimer-particle interaction~\cite{Rupak:2011nk,Fernando:2011ts}.
+Again, this does not affect the calculation of physical observables.
+As an example, the capture cross section in this work is proportional to the product of the neutron-core-dimer coupling $2\pi/\mu$ in Eq.~(\ref{eq:EFT}) and $\mathcal Z^{(^5P_2)}$ in Eq.~(\ref{eq:Zphi}) calculated from the $p$-wave amplitude.
+This is exactly the corresponding product of the neutron-core-dimer coupling $h^{(^5P_2)}$ and $\mathcal Z^{(^5P_2)}$ in Eq.~(14) of Ref.~\cite{Fernando:2011ts}.
 The couplings $\Delta^{(\zeta)}$, $h^{(\zeta)}$ can in principle be related to elastic scattering phase shifts if available.
 The E1 contribution to \nLi ~has been calculated using this theory in Refs~\cite{Rupak:2011nk,Fernando:2011ts}.
 We will present the results in Section~\ref{sec:Capture}.

 The second halo EFT with excited $^7\mathrm{Li}^\star$ core (EFT$_\star$) can be described with the Lagrangian